 More information on format changes in the new RWA IPAC statements can be found in the brochure About Your GSA IPAC Statement

-Non-IPAC statements will have statement numbers beginning with “X”, followed by seven digits.
+Non-IPAC statements have statement numbers beginning with “X”, followed by seven digits.

 Additional information on format changes in the new RWA non-IPAC statement formats can be found in the brochure About Your GSA RWA Statement for non-IPAC Customers (Version 1.1)

-To avoid duplication, each IPAC transaction will be assigned a reference number unique to that transaction.
-In the case of collections (810 transactions), the reference number will be the statement number.
-Credits (820 transactions) will be processed as payments versus negative collections, and will be listed separately.
-Each credit will be assigned a system-generated eight-character reference number.
-Each credit transaction will also display a statement number (under the Purchase Order Number) so that customers will be able to match up credits (820s) with charges (810s).
+To avoid duplication, each IPAC transaction is assigned a reference number unique to that transaction.
+In the case of collections (810 transactions), the reference number is the statement number.
+Credits (820 transactions) are processed as payments versus negative collections and are listed separately.
+Each credit is assigned a system-generated eight-character reference number.
+Each credit transaction also displays a statement number (under the Purchase Order Number) so that customers can match up credits (820s) with charges (810s).

 For credits, an 8-character reference number: 00001N7G

 Matching statement number in the purchase order number field: W3024075